sakshishah6/elixir-poker/README.md

 To start the game, run `elixir Poker.ex` in your terminal.

-## Description of Game
+## Description

-- Accepts a set of hands and calculates the winning hand.
+Accepts a set of hands and calculates the winning hand.

+## Testing

+To run any of the test files, run `elixir [testFileName].exs` in your terminal.